joonsu0109gh/Robot-to-Cam-Calibration/README.md

 ## 🚀 How to Use
+You can check the sample outputs in `output_sample`.

 ### Step 1: Generate ChArUco Board
 First, generate the ChArUco board image that will be used for calibration.
 You can customize the board's properties (squares, marker size, DPI, etc.) in `config.yaml` to fit your needs.